wisdomobinna/alx-system_engineering-devops/0x00-shell_basics/README.md

 a script that moves all files beginning with an uppercase letter to the directory /tmp/u

 a script that deletes all files in the current working directory that end with the character

+script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory